-Resulting from this process a support plan/stress reduction plan is designed, in line with the components of a Multi Element Positive Behaviour Support Plan, to effectively address various aspects of the behaviour of concern and provides an alternative way of achieving the same thing for the person.
+Resulting from this process a support plan is designed, in line with the components of a Multi Element Positive Behaviour Support Plan, to effectively address various aspects of the behaviour of concern and provides an alternative way of achieving the same thing for the person.

-The support plan/stress reduction plan will be centred around meeting the person's needs by building on the person's strengths.
+The support plan will be centred around meeting the person's needs by building on the person's strengths.
 It will contain relevant information gathered during the assessment process.
 The plans will have proactive strategies that are designed to lessen the possibility of behaviours of concern occurring and may also contain reactive strategies.
 Crisis management strategies specify the least restrictive way that person and others can be kept safe during a crisis situation.
-Any useful strategies already in place should be added to the support plan/stress reduction plan.
+Any useful strategies already in place should be added to the support plan.